- Broadening minor

 The required skills for the course are:

 - Basic skills in math (e.g., solving equations)

 - Basic skills in statistics and econometrics (e.g., interpreting coefficient estimates from a regression)

 - Basic knowledge of corporate finance, accounting and macroeconomics (appreciated but not necessary)

 Overview content per week

 The course consists of interactive lectures which students need to prepare for by studying teaching materials.
-There are two group assignments which students present in class.
+The lectures are complemented with on-demand videos.
+There are three group assignments which students present in class.
 Students also need to participate in a game about financial regulation.

 - "The Economics of Money, Banking, and Financial Markets, 12th Global Edition” by Frederic S. Mishkin (ISBN 9781292268859)

 Method of examination

 Final Grade = 0.3 × (Averaged Assignment Grade) + 0.7 × (Written test Grade)